 And one example of the elephants’ sensitivity is the fact that they are known to mourn, so one of the interesting stories about Anthony’s work and his death has to do with the animals coming to mourn him when he died.
-There are a number of versions of the story, and I happen to like the one told at a site called “The Delight Makers” (no, I had not heard of it either).
+There are a number of versions of the story, and I happen to like this one.

 The story – Wild Elephants Gather Inexplicably, Mourn Death of “Elephant Whisperer – is sweetly told and gives a good picture of how animals deal with some of the same situations we humans are confronted with.
 I loved reading this description (just as I loved reading the book – in reading it and not knowing that Anthony had died just a couple of years ago, I felt a wonderful closeness to this fine man).
 I didn’t so much love the advocacy message of the text of the film – but why would I, as I know nothing about the organization? – but the photography is splendid and made me anxious to head back to Kenya to visit my elephants.